Vietnam.vn - Nền tảng quảng bá Việt Nam

 Performing the Yang Potao Apui rain-praying ceremony in Plei Oi, Ayun Ha commune, Phu Thien district.
 Photo: VC

-There are two passages that clearly state this, one of which reads: “Honorable Lord of Heaven/Why do clouds rise in the early morning/Dark clouds in the evening/Rain falls/Forcing us to take shelter from the rain/Let the fish come up and the frogs croak/You know my prayers/You hear my words/Please remember my words.”
+There are two passages that clearly state this, one of which reads: “Holy Lord of Heaven/Why do clouds rise in the early morning/Dark clouds in the evening/Rain falls/Forcing us to take shelter from the rain/Let the fish come up and the frogs croak/You know my prayer/You have heard my words/Please remember my words.”

-We found 3 other documents provided by local researchers and cultural activists with similar content, only a few words different.
+We found 3 other documents provided by local researchers and cultural activists with similar content, only differing in some words.
 Accordingly, the offerings to the gods to pray for rain are 1 pig and 1 jar of rice wine.
 Notably, in addition to praying for favorable weather and good crops, the shaman also, on behalf of the villagers, asks the gods to grant health, freedom from disease, many healthy children, and love and solidarity among family members and neighbors.

-According to the observations and conclusions of researchers, swords in many cultures are symbols of two functions, that is, they have both the power of destruction and the power of creation.
+According to the observations and conclusions of researchers, swords in many cultures are symbols of two functions, that is, they have both destructive and creative power.
 In terms of shape, the shape of the sword is considered a symbol of light, lightning and fire: "The sacred sword of the Japanese comes from lightning, the sword of the priest in the Vedas is the lightning of the god Indra.
 So the sword is also fire" (Dictionary of World Cultural Symbols, Da Nang Publishing House, 2002).
 In the concept of cultural beliefs, the sword is directly related to water, because water is an element that makes up the sword "the act of me seeking is the marriage of water and fire" (ibid).

-Looking into the rain-praying ritual of the Pơtao Apui, we will understand why the element of fire appears in this ritual through the image and title of the Fire King.
-And the meaning of the sword/sword that the Pơtao Apui uses as well as being considered by the community as the official symbol of power of the Pơtao Apui through the sword-passing ritual from one generation of the Fire King to the next.
+Looking into the rain-praying ritual of Pơtao Apui, we will be able to explain the element of fire through the image and title of the Fire King, why it appears in this ritual.
+And the meaning of the sword/sword Pơtao Apui uses as well as being considered by the community as the official symbol of power of the Pơtao Apui through the sword-passing ritual from one generation of Fire King to the next.

 Along with the prayer is a lively dance performance with slow steps and rhythmic waving of hands.
 Many believe that this dance symbolizes the eagle carrying prayers to the heavens to deliver to the gods above.

 However, referring to the background knowledge explaining the dances performed in the rain-praying ceremonies of many ancient peoples in the world, such as the Pueblo-Zuni-Hopi in the Americas, the Maasai in Africa, the Khmer in Cambodia, these dances are all associated with rain.
-Specifically, it is the dance of the snake (symbol of water) or the swirling clouds, the rising wind, the rolling waves, the falling rain that depict the symbols of thunder, lightning, fire and lightning emitted from the sword, not the dance symbol of birds.
+Specifically, it is the dance of the snake (a symbol of water) or swirling clouds, rising winds, rolling waves, falling rain that depicts the symbols of thunder, lightning, fire and lightning coming from the sword, not the dance symbol of birds.

-In particular, when observing some elements preserved in the rain-praying ceremony of Yang Pơtao Apui, such as the name “Pơtao Apui”, “Hơ Bia”, the custom of abstaining from beef, the custom of cremating the Fire Kings after their death, the similarities in the rain-praying ceremony of the Jrai people in Plei Oi with the rain-praying ceremony of the Cham Balamon people in Binh Thuan , Ninh Thuan... we can come to the conclusion that there is an influence of cultural and religious exchange between the Jrai and Cham people.
+In particular, when observing some elements preserved in the rain-praying ceremony of Yang Pơtao Apui, such as the name "Pơtao Apui", "Hơ Bia", the custom of abstaining from beef, the custom of cremating the Fire Kings after their death, the similarities in the rain-praying ceremony of the Jrai people in Plei Oi with the rain-praying ceremony of the Cham Balamon people in Binh Thuan, Ninh Thuan ... we can come to the conclusion that there is an influence of cultural and religious exchange between the Jrai and Cham people.

 Source: https://baogialai.com.vn/y-nghia-cac-bieu-tuong-trong-le-cau-mua-yang-potao-apui-post327592.html